Canker Sores, Explained by the Science

 L-lysine, B12, zinc, iron, folate — which supplements actually reduce canker sore frequency?
 We grade the evidence for each and recommend specific products.

-Read guide →Do Home Remedies for Canker Sores Actually Work? — An Honest Evidence Review
+Read guide →Natural Remedies and Home Remedies for Canker Sores — Do They Actually Work?

-Salt water, honey, baking soda, ACV, aloe — we grade every popular home remedy by what the actual evidence shows.
+Salt water, Manuka honey, baking soda, ACV, aloe — every popular natural canker sore remedy graded by what the evidence actually shows.
 Some work.
 Most don't.
 A few are actively harmful.

 Read guide →How to Get Rid of a Canker Sore Fast — Evidence-Ranked Treatments

-OTC treatments, prescription options, laser therapy — ranked by what actually reduces healing time versus what just numbs the pain.
-What to do right now if you have one.
+OTC and prescription treatments ranked by what actually speeds healing versus what just numbs pain.
+Steroid gels, cauterization, laser — and what to do right now if you have one.

 Recent Research Notes

-Read →Vitamin B12 Deficiency and Canker Sores — The RCT Evidence
+Read →Vitamin B12 for Canker Sores — The Evidence, the Right Form, and Who It Helps Most

 Read →